Andyyh2005/DataIngestionToHANA/README.md

 ```
 Although these two offsets are not the same thing, they are actually equivalent since the generated messages are sent to the same Kafka partition in an append-only fashon.
 We will use them to help us understand the message message delivery guarantee by comparing their value.

+Now restart the faild graph, and run it for a while.